stairwell-inc/integrations/stairwell-splunk-app/README.md

 Add Stairwell enrichment data to your Splunk events with the Stairwell App for Splunk.
 This application uses Stairwell private malware analysis to integrate directly with your Splunk experience.
 Enrich Splunk events based on analyis of hostnames, IP Address and file hashes.

 The Stairwell App for Splunk requires a valid Stairwell API license and Splunk user privileges required for app installation.
+The app makes calls to the Stairwell API.
 When the app is installed you have access to Stairwell commands to provide data enrichment that extends your defences beyond the limitations of traditional SIEMS tools.

+The Stairwell App for Splunk is compatible with Splunk Enterprise 9.4.0

 For the very latest information on how to use this app visit [Stairwell App for Splunk](https://docs.stairwell.com/docs/configure-splunk-application)